 Manuscripts should be written in English in a concise and understandable style.
 Technical jargon or "laboratory slang'' should not be used.
 It is the responsibility of the corresponding author to ensure that the manuscript is written in a style that is grammatically correct and free of spelling or other typographical errors.

-All manuscripts must be typewritten with double-spacing throughout and with margins at least 2.5 cm wide.
+All manuscripts must be typewritten with 1.5 line-spacing throughout and with margins at least 2.5 cm wide.
 Pages should be numbered in succession, the title page being no. 1.The Editorial Office reserves the right to revise the wording of manuscripts accepted for publication in the journal.

 This should provide the scientific rationale for the research that is reported.
 No results should be reported but it should finish with a succinct description of the main finding and conclusion.
 No heading "Introduction" should be used.